 There’s some perception in the American psyche that countries outside of the United States are unsafe.
 I was scared to leave home and travel alone.
 I ran through disaster scenario after disaster scenario, trying to figure out how to prepare myself.

-I traveled to relatively safe countries, but it was interesting to notice that I never felt any more unsafe than I had in the United States.
+While I traveled to relatively safe countries, it was interesting to notice that I never felt any more unsafe than I had in the United States.

 Instead of dangerous situations, I found kind and helpful people wherever I went—like the couple in Chiang Mai who returned to me the two thousand baht I had somehow overpaid for my monthly room.

 Travel is a way to discover that the world is full of people you can be friends with if you take the time to get to know them.
 Most people are likable, clever, and have a new perspective to show you.

 Another American perception is that everyone is trying to come to the United States.
 No. Everyone in the world is trying to find a better life, which often means going elsewhere.

 European and American 20-somethings flee the cost or cold of their home cities and flood Chiang Mai, Bangkok, Lisbon, and Ho Chi Minh City.
 San Franciscan tech workers flock to Austin’s cheap rents.
 The children of rural farmers come to the cities for better jobs.
 The Polish come to Germany or the UK and the Ukrainians come to Poland.

 And people seemingly from every European country plus 20 more come to Berlin.
 Nowhere is staying the same, nor has it ever stayed the same for long, depending on your perspective of time.

 There’s no culture to hang onto, everything has always been changing.
 The only decent thing to do as a country is lead the way in helping everyone become better educated, more able to create value for others, and supported to help the next generation thrive.